Iss Pyaar Ko Kya Naam Doon 3: Plot

-Dev and Chandni are childhood friends, hailing from Allahabad.
-Dev's father is the Mahant (chief priest) of a temple known for its hidden treasure.
-Dev's father is arrested for stealing the idol's jewellery and his wife is accused of being a witch.
+Dev and Chandni are childhood best friends, hailing from Allahabad.
+Dev's father (Sameer Dharmadhikari) is the Mahant (chief priest) of a temple known for its hidden treasure.
+Dev's father is arrested for stealing the idol's jewellery and his wife (Mitali Nag) is accused of being a witch.
 They are killed by a mysterious person after which Chandni's father Yash Narayana Vashisht becomes the Mahant.
-Dev escapes with his younger brother Meeku, and while travelling by train, he is forced to throw his brother out to save him from a mob.
+Dev escapes with his younger brother Meeku, but Chandni, unaware of her mother Indrani's (Ritu Shivpuri) plans to kill him, reveals their secret playing place where Dev is hiding.
+They find him there but he manages to escape with Meeku.
+While travelling by train, he is forced to throw his brother out to save him from a mob.